Swaroop29/Online-Food-Management/README.md

 Steps to use run this projet :

 1)Install XAMPP from https://www.apachefriends.org/download.html<br />
-2) Download the food-order folder and pastge it in XAMPP -> htdocs<br />
+2) Download the food-order folder and paste it in XAMPP -> htdocs<br />
 3) Open XAMPP Control Pannel and Start Apache module as well as MYSQL module<br />
 4) Go to your web browser and search for localhost in address bar<br />
 5) Go to PHPMyAdmin<br />